verrazzano/docs/content/en/docs/setup/install/prepare/platforms/kind/kind.md

 </div>
 {{< /clipboard >}}

-### Create a Kind cluster with image caching
+### Create a kind cluster with image caching

-While developing or experimenting with Verrazzano, you might destroy and re-create your Kind cluster multiple times.
-To speed up Verrazzano installation, follow these steps to ensure that the image cache used by containerd inside a Kind cluster, is preserved across clusters.
+While developing or experimenting with Verrazzano, you might destroy and re-create your kind cluster multiple times.
+To speed up Verrazzano installation, follow these steps to ensure that the image cache used by containerd inside a kind cluster, is preserved across clusters.
 Subsequent installations will be faster because they will not need to pull the images again.

 1\.
 Create a named Docker volume that will be used for the image cache and note its `mountPoint` path.
 In this example, the volume is named `containerd`.